kritii10/RentScope/README.md

 When the app starts, it creates a table called `rental_listings` and loads the cleaned data.

-If PostgreSQL is not ready, the app uses the cleaned CSV instead.

 ## Why Median Is Used

 Rent data has some very expensive homes.